exshome/exshome/README.md

 ## Caveats
 - [UNIX domain socket length is limited to about 100 bytes](https://unix.stackexchange.com/questions/367008/why-is-socket-path-length-limited-to-a-hundred-chars).
 Application uses these sockets to communicate with MPV.
 It will not work if the path is larger.

+## Security considerations
+Right now Exshome is designed to run in a home network, so it has no auth.
+It can be dangerous to open it for a whole Internet.